In-App Feedback: How to Get It and What to Do With It

 Onboarding Stage: Understand Friction Points

-An effective onboarding process will help you deliver value to new users as early as possible.
-But if you aren't careful, you could lose new users in the onboarding process.
+An effective user onboarding process will help you deliver value to new users as early as possible and turn them into raving fans.

 To avoid squandering the precious conversion opportunity, use an onboarding tool to create in-app feedback opportunities during the onboarding process.
 Give preference to the tools that allow you to implement no-code in-product surveys.
 Use these surveys to target specific feedback requests based on each user's plan type, role, or previous interactions.